 This might include our business Clients’ or prospects’ names, email addresses, company information, title, countries, and phone numbers, and information on which Services they are interested in.
 We do not sell or rent data collected from our websites, but we may provide it to Third-Party service providers such as Customer Relationship Management (“CRM”) platforms as necessary to conduct our business operations.
 In addition to the data collected for our marketing purposes, we also receive and store Personal Information that would be covered under our Services from these website visits so that we can improve our Tapad Services and to analyze our own Client base.

-Tapad offers the rights to access and erasure, or any other applicable rights required by law, to the information of the users whose data we collect and process.
+Tapad offers the rights to access and deletion, or any other applicable rights required by law, to the information of the users whose data we collect and process.

-If you want to initiate your right to erasure or access regarding specific information we may hold, you may request erasure or access by emailing firstname.lastname@example.org.
+If you want to initiate your right to deletion or access regarding specific information we may hold, you may request deletion or access by visiting Tapad’s Consumer Rights Request Portal here.
 You may also object to your data being processed by opting out on the right-hand panel of this page, as described earlier in this notice.
 Please note that because we cannot identify requesters based on names, physical addresses or telephone numbers, requesters will need to present any relevant online Identifiers such as a Cookie ID, Mobile Ad ID, and/or email address to Tapad.
 Whenever you opt-out of the processing conducted by Tapad, all Personal Information relating to you and maintained by Tapad will be deleted safely by Tapad within thirty (30) days, except as otherwise noted in this Privacy Notice.